 The Core Challenge

-It is clear that Dalia values relationships, it is crucial for her to create harmonious, strong and loyal relationships with the people in her life.
-She invests a lot of time and efforts in building and maintaining these relationships and she cares a lot about what others think of her.
+It is clear that Dalia values relationships, it is crucial for her to create harmonious, strong, and loyal relationships with the people in her life.
+She invests a lot of time and effort in building and maintaining these relationships and she cares a lot about what others think of her.